Impact of scalar NSI with off-diagonal parameters at DUNE and P2SO: Results

 \subsection{Mass ordering sensitivity}

-Fig. \ref{fig:eta-MH} displays the variation of mass ordering sensitivity as a function of true $|\eta_{\alpha\beta}|$.
-The left/middle/right panel shows the mass ordering sensitivities for the SNSI parameters $\emu/\etau/\mutau$.
+Figure~\ref{fig:eta-MH} displays the variation of mass ordering sensitivity as a function of true $|\eta_{\alpha\beta}|$.
+The experiment's ability to reject the wrong mass ordering when determining the true mass hierarchy as normal ordering is shown in Fig.~\ref{fig:eta-MH}.
+We have done the analysis by considering two cases for the true value of $\phi_{\alpha \beta}$ as $0$ and $-90^\circ$.
+The left/middle/right panel shows the mass ordering sensitivities for the SNSI parameters $|\emu|/|\etau|/|\mutau|$, respectively.
 The red (green) curve represents the sensitivity for the DUNE (P2SO) experiment.
-Solid (dashed) curves are for $\phi = 0^\circ (-90^\circ)$.
-The experiment's ability to reject the wrong mass ordering when determining the true mass hierarchy is shown in these panels.
-The behaviour of the curves with respect to $\eta$ is almost similar for the cases $\emu$ and $\etau$.
-As $\eta$ increases, the sensitivity initially decreases and then it increases.
+Solid (dashed) curves are for $\phi^{\rm true}_{\alpha \beta} = 0 (-90^\circ)$.
+The behavior of the curves with respect to $\eta_{\alpha \beta}$ is almost similar for the cases $\emu$ and $\etau$.
+As $\eta_{\alpha \beta}$ increases, the sensitivity initially decreases and then it increases.
 For $\eta_{\mu\tau}$, the sensitivity decreases continuously.
-The behaviour is similar for both DUNE and P2SO.
+The behavior is similar for both DUNE and P2SO.